FNNDSC/python-pfconclient/README.rst

 pfcon server preconditions
 --------------------------

-These preconditions are only necessary to be able to test the client against an actual instance of the pfcon server.
+These preconditions are only necessary to be able to test the client against an actual instance of the pfcon server and run the automated tests.

 Install latest Docker
 =====================